-The proof of Theorem \ref{thm:i_and_r} leads to information about the mapping class groups of $M$.
+The proof of Theorem \ref{thm:i_and_r} gives subtle information about the mapping class group of~$M$.
 Let $I_H(M) \subseteq I(M)$ be the subgroup of the inertia group of $M$ consisting of homotopy spheres $\Sigma$ such that there is a diffeomorphism $f \colon M \sharp \Sigma \cong M$ where $H^*(f) = {\rm Id}$, considering $M \sharp \Sigma$ and $M$ as the same topological space.
-Using the delicate algebra in Section \ref{subsec:aut_q_on_gauss_functions} we construct a surjective homomorphism
+Using the delicate algebra in Section \ref{ss:aut_q_on_gauss_functions} we construct a surjective homomorphism